bluedata-katacoda/katacoda-scenarios/Hello world2_scenario/step7.md

-Here we are cleaning up your source directory by removing the following items so that only the image directory remains:
+Here we are cleaning up our source directory by removing the following items so that only the image directory remains:

 <br>`rm -rf payload.tar`{{execute}}
 <br>`rm -rf decompress.sh`{{execute}}